Skip to content

 Restocking & Admin Fees

-• Orders that have not yet been shipped will incur an administration fee of 2.5 percent of the total order value.
+• Orders that have not yet been shipped will incur an administration fee of 2.15-2.5 percent percent of the total order value.
+This covers the payment processing fee we do not recover when an order is cancelled.

-• Orders that have been fulfilled and shipped will incur an administration and restocking fee of 5 percent of the total order value.
+• Orders that have been fulfilled and shipped will incur a combined administration and restocking fee of 5 percent of the total order value.
+This covers the payment processing fee, as well as the labour required to reroute, repackage, inspect and handle returned, shipped or processed orders.

 Refunds